Smartling/SmartlingHelp/_articles/connectors/wordpress-connector/wordpress-connector---frequently-asked-questions.md

 The Connector offers three ways to submit your source content to Smartling.

-1. Bulk submit (

-   <tt>/wp-admin/admin.php?page=smartling-bulk-submit</tt>) was designed to be primary means of submitting content.
+**1)** Bulk submit (`/wp-admin/admin.php?page=smartling-bulk-submit`) was designed to be primary means of submitting content.
 It allows you to submit multiple posts, tags, menus, and other entities for multiple locales in single click.

-   <br>Some entities can be submitted only from Bulk submit:
+Some entities can be submitted only from Bulk submit:

 * Theme Widgets
 * Media Attachments
 * Navigation Menus

-2. The Smartling widget on the Post Edit screen.
-This allows you &nbsp;to submit only current post for chosen locales
-3. The Submissions Board.
+**2)** The Smartling widget on the Post Edit screen.
+This allows you  to submit only current post for chosen locales **3)** The Submissions Board.
 It's similar to Bulk Submit but here you can find only content / entities that were submitted before.
 Use this view to resubmit content that you want to retranslate, for example, because the source content has changed.

 ## Can I submit content from a translated site?